 Opinion Letter: IDNYC is valuable A municipal identification card on display during a press conference as Mayor Bill de Blasio announced the launch of IDNYC.
-Photo Credit: Uli Seit July 6, 2016 2:35 PM Print Share fbShare Tweet gShare Email In response to the June 24 column, “Can I see some ID?
+Photo Credit: Uli Seit July 6, 2016 2:35 PM Print Share fbShare Tweet Email In response to the June 24 column, “Can I see some ID?
 Your IDNYC is no good here,” I write to underscore the value of IDNYC to the more than 800,000 New York City residents who have signed up so far.
 They have obtained over 350,000 free memberships to the city’s finest cultural institutions.
 And they have used their IDNYC to save thousands in prescription drugs and connect to health care; engage important government services like schools and law enforcement; get discounts on groceries; and open bank and credit union accounts.
 This is why one out of 10 city residents already has an IDNYC.
 Call 311 and say “IDNYC” to make an appointment, or visit nyc.gov/IDNYC.
 Nisha Agarwal, Commissioner of the Mayor’s Office of Immigrant Affairs Click here to see the amExpress newsletter on IDNYC Share on Facebook Share on Twitter More on this topic Can I see some ID?
 IDNYC doesn't cut itA recent arrival to New York City decided to get an IDNYC.
 After a few months, he's not entirely sure why.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.